 In addition, rotations outside Quebec that have been accepted will be paid and covered by the malpractice insurance offered in Article 29 of the collective agreement.
 This insurance covers medical residents worldwide.
 In some countries, though, agreements exist whereby residents benefit from representation locally (click here for a list of such countries).
 For those of you performing a rotation in a country not appearing on this list, you should normally be insured directly by your Quebec paying establishment, as provided for in the collective agreement.
 Note that the FMRQ and the MSSS do not agree on the extent of the malpractice insurance coverage provided for in Article 29.
-A grievance is to be heard on this subject in fall 2014.
 So we advise you to get in touch with the FMRQ before going to those countries.

 - your name